kyma-project/kyma/docs/backup/docs/03-02-create-backup.md

     schedule: 0 1 * * *
 ```

-To schedule a backup, upload the files to Kubernetes:
+To schedule a backup, run the following command:

 ```$ kubectl apply -f <filename>```